 Before and after you file for bankruptcy, it is important to know that a Chapter 7 bankruptcy can remain on your

 credit report for 10 years.
 In addition, it could affect your reputation and self-image.
 This is just after filing for bankruptcy and being discharged once.
-What if you are struck with an unforeseen circumstance that lands you deeper in debt than the first time your filed for bankruptcy?
+What if you are stuck with an unforeseen circumstance that lands you deeper in debt than the first time you filed for bankruptcy?
 Can you even file for bankruptcy twice?

 The short answer is yes, you can file for bankruptcy twice, and even three times.

 The most common types of personal bankruptcy are Chapter 7 and Chapter 13.
 Up to 65% of all U.S. consumer bankruptcy filings are Chapter 7 cases.
 Chapter 7 Bankruptcy and Chapter 13 Bankruptcy, while very similar, have important differences that will affect your case and how often you can file for bankruptcy.
 Both Chapter 7 and Chapter 13 bankruptcies may be filed multiple times.

 The Catch With Filing For A Second Time

 There are rules that apply about when you can next file for bankruptcy and that is based on what bankruptcy code you were previously discharged from.
 To file for a second or third bankruptcy, there is always a waiting period between receiving a discharge from your financial obligations and filing again for bankruptcy.

 If you did not receive a discharge from your previous bankruptcy filing, then you are not barred from filing again for bankruptcy.
 On the other hand, if you file again prior to letting the time elapse, you will not receive a discharge and your debts will remain intact.